linnarsson-lab/ceftools/README.md

 ### Detecting the file format

-Cellophane transparently reads and distinguishes CEB and CEF files without any further specification of the input format.
+ceftools transparently reads and distinguishes CEB and CEF files without any further specification of the input format.
 Thus, the input can be in either format, and it will just work.

 CEF files are tab-delimited text files in UTF-8 encoding.
 The first four characters are 'CEF\t' (that's a single tab character at then end), equivalent to the hexadecimal 4-byte number 0x43454609.
 There is no byte order mark (BOM).